TREASURIES-US yields rise as central banks push back on rate cuts

 NEW YORK, Jan 16 (Reuters) - U.S. Treasury yields rose on Tuesday, reversing the bullish tone at the end of last week after central bankers in Europe and the United States pushed back against market expectations of imminent interest rate cuts.

-Yields, which move inversely to prices, were higher across the curve by about six basis points after weakness in European bonds on Monday spurred by European Central Bank officials pushing back on market bets on rate cuts.
+Yields, which move inversely to prices, were higher across the curve after weakness in European bonds on Monday spurred by European Central Bank officials pushing back on market bets on rate cuts.
 U.S. markets were closed on Monday for a national holiday.

-Meanwhile, a report over the weekend showed Atlanta Fed President Raphael Bostic said inflation could "see-saw" if the central bank cuts rates too soon.
+A report over the weekend showed Atlanta Fed President Raphael Bostic said inflation could "see-saw" if the central bank cuts rates too soon.
+Meanwhile, on Tuesday, Fed Governor Christopher Waller said the path of policy change must be carefully calibrated, not rushed.

-Fed funds futures traders on Tuesday were pricing for over 150 basis points in rate cuts this year, with a nearly 70% probability assigned to a first cut as soon as March.
+Fed funds futures traders on Tuesday were pricing for over 150 basis points in rate cuts this year, but assigned a 60% chance of a rate cut in March after Waller's speech, down from about 70% earlier.

 The mismatch between market expectations and indications from the Federal Reserve, which has pencilled in 75 basis points of cuts in 2024, is likely to continue to cause swings in yields, said Doug Huber, vice president for investment strategies at Wealth Enhancement Group.